-This Web page last updated April 26 2013.
+This Web page last updated April 9 2023, new projects and events.

-This Web page ties together other Web pages.
-They collectively describe repairing and restoring computers of the 1970's and earlier; and why people should bother to do so.
+This Web page ties together other Web pages, which collectively describe repairing and restoring computers of the 1970's and earlier; and why people should bother to do so.
 I offer why this is a valuable activity, and how restoration can be organized and supported.
 I'll list various organizations, Web sites, events, and individuals who actively support repair, diagnosis, restoration of these early computers.
 All physical locations listed are in the United States unless noted.

 I think the preservation of "vintage" computing - stuff from the '60's and 70's, often poorly and inaccurately described as "hobby" computing - is important and even critical.
 There's nothing hobby or amateur about many of the computing devices of the 1970's.
 All that will be lost, if "the old ones" like us don't get together to preserve knowledge, to make it all work again.